A Cultural Smorgasbord

 This ain't your typical southwestern restaurant--you won't find ground beef tacos here (...but you will find ancho braised carnitas tacos).
-Chef/Owner Micheal Herschman showcases inspired dishes ranging from sweet and spicy calamari basked with carrot thread, little diced peppers, fresh scallion, and red sauce to a grilled skirt enchilada made with skirt steak, chile rajas, cheddar and jack cheeses and tex mex sauce.
+Chef/Owner Micheal Herschman showcases inspired dishes ranging from sweet and spicy calamari basked with carrot thread, diced peppers, fresh scallion, and red sauce to a grilled skirt enchilada made with skirt steak, chile rajas, cheddar and jack cheeses and Tex-Mex sauce.

 "We rely on creativity and technique, but most importantly, utilizing the indigenous ingredients of the region is important," Herschman says.
 "There are no rules to cuisine."

-Southwestern flavors means anything you can expect from Mexico to Southern California, Arizona and Texas--all of the southwestern Americas.
-So don't make the mistake of thinking this is purely Mexican food--it's all-encompassing of the region, with a seafood thread, flavors that pack a kick, and killer margaritas (try the jalepeno one--it's amazing).
+Southwestern flavors mean anything you can expect from Mexico to Southern California, Arizona, and Texas--all of the southwestern Americas.
+So don't make the mistake of thinking this is purely Mexican food--it's all-encompassing of the region, with a seafood thread, flavors that pack a kick, and killer margaritas (try the jalapeno one--it's amazing).